sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 public Task<ReadOnlyObservableCollection<Bookmark>> QueryBookmarks()
 ```

-Note: For generic return types that use <> (‚Äúless than ‚Äì greater than angle brackets‚Äù) consider using {} (‚Äúcurly brackets‚Äù) instead.
+Note: For generic return types that use <> (ìless than ñ greater than angle bracketsî) consider using {} (ìcurly bracketsî) instead.
 For example: Instead of

 ```c#
 /// <returns>Task<IEnumerable<Geometry>></returns>